generic-account/generic-account.github.io/README.md

 To train the models, we use data from the English to Esperanto Tatoeba corpus, a dataset of about 300,000 parallel sentences (one sentence in English, and its translation in Esperanto), taken from the language learning site tatoeba.org.[^4] Users of the site can input their own new sentences and translations, which can sometimes introduce errors and unclean data (e.g. sentences in the Esperanto sentences file that are in English, Chinese, contain non-Esperanto characters, or are incorrect translations).
 One example of this is the English text "The bull is a strong animal" that was included among the Esperanto sentences.
 These out-of-place translations only account for an extremely tiny percentage of the entire data (there are only a handful of misplaced sentences), so they likely have almost no impact on the final results.
 It is also interesting to note that there are many repeated English sentences that have multiple different Esperanto translations, and vice-versa.
 This is useful as it helps the models generalize by seeing the many possible different translations.

 As the initialization and training process is somewhat random, we trained and tested 3 models for each type of model.
 This allows us to measure and analyze the impacts of the tokenization algorithm itself while mitigating some of the randomness inherent to the process.
 However, this is a slight limitation of the project, as ideally, we would be able to run more tests to better filter out the effect of randomness.
+Afterward, I perform a 2-Sample T-Test to determine whether the mean BLEU scores are statistically significantly different.

 ---
 ## Results